 I am going to lump museums and national monuments into one topic even though I think there’s plenty to say about both.
 Museums and national parks often have their very own learning resources that you can use free of charge.
 Usually, you pay admission to the place and you get to use these resources with your family.
 Many of the museums will allow you to book personal tours or homeschool classes.
 These can be fun to add to your homeschooling because it allows a very fun and hands-on approach to learning the topics.
 For example, at our local museum, we did a field trip that had to do with early settlers.
 During the field trip, the instructor showed us pictures and explained to us how the people came to settle in our area.
 We then did some activities such as making butter in a jar together.
 This really brought to life the unit of early settlers for my children.

 Nature Centres, Community Parks, and National Parks

-Similar to museums and national monuments, nature centres and parks often have educational materials that they will provide for you.
+Similar to museums and national monuments, nature centers, and parks often have educational materials that they will provide for you.
 Some of these places provide them free of charge and some of these places provide them in ways of field trips and lessons.
-We find the most nature centres provide you with educational materials included in the charge of admission.
-Community parks and national parks can also be a great place to take your learning.
+We find the most nature centers provide you with educational materials included in the charge of admission.
+Community parks and national parks can also be great places to take your learning.
 You can find resources online about the place that you are going to and study about the place before you get there.
 You can turn this into as big of a project as you would like.
 We have several parks around us that we enjoy to visit and we have been able to find movie documentaries and resources about these parks online.
-For example we live near Waterton national Park in Alberta Canada and we are able to find documentaries about the animals and ecosystem in Waterton national Park.
+For example, we live near Waterton National Park in Alberta Canada and we are able to find documentaries about the animals and ecosystem in Waterton National Park.
 Being able to go and see what you are studying really brings the topic to life for the children.

-A big thank you to Dusty Haayema of BeatOfOurDrum for writing this guest post.
+A big thank you to Dusty Haayema of BeatOfOurDrum for writing this article.